mvolkmann/blog/src/lit.md

 </html>
 ```

-## Lifecycle Methods
+## Lifecycle

-Lit supports all the web component {% aTargetBlank
+Lit supports all the standard web component {% aTargetBlank
 "/blog/topics/#/blog/web-components/#lifecycle-methods",
-"standard lifecycle methods" %}.
+"lifecycle methods" %}.

-Lit also supports additional methods that are
+Lit also supports additional methods and properties
-part of its "reactive update cycle".
+that are part of its "reactive update cycle".
 These include the following.

 ### shouldUpdate